mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # Death by 1,000 paper cuts

-So we have seen over and over again that seemingly reasonable code can lead to some very unfortunately results.
+So we have seen over and over again that seemingly reasonable code can lead to some very unfortunate results.
 Everyone here probably has at least one version of these problems in your code base today.

 Maybe it’s a preview that doesn’t work very well due to complex behavior and so you just run it in the simulator.